 Will my insurance cover counseling?

 Most health insurance policies will cover all or a portion of psychotherapy for problems that fit the criteria for a diagnosis such as depression or an anxiety disorder.
 Other problems such as couples communication issues and general life dissatisfaction are not covered by insurance.
 When we meet a determination is made about whether it is in your best interests to pursue insurance reimbursement.
-I am on the panel of most of the major insurance companies.
+I am on the panel for Blue Cross Blue Shield and Medicare.
+Depending on each individual’s policy, other companies–Aetna, Cigna, and United Healthcare, for example–have out of network benefits.
 I am happy to submit claims to the insurance company on the client’s behalf and I only expect to receive the co-payment from the client.
 Some people make a payment after each session and others prefer to be billed on a monthly basis.

 What is your fee and do you ever offer a reduction?

-My full fee after the initial meeting is $150 per individual session and $160 for couples.
+My full fee after the initial meeting is $165 per session.
 If one does not have insurance that will pay a portion of this or if one’s financial situation is tight, then we can talk about a reduction in the fee.
 Since everyone’s situation is different, the decision is determined on a case by case basis.

 Do you work evenings?